-- Be sure you observe the number of days from the last treatment until you can safely harvest your crop (known as a pre-harvest interval).
+- Be sure you observe the number of days from the last treatment until you can safely harvest your crop.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.